abbyshabi/js-basics/README.md

 #

-• In the ‘js-basics’ folder you created above, create a file and name it ‘index.js’.
+- In the ‘js-basics’ folder you created above, create a file and name it ‘index.js’.
 Inside the file, Write a function that multiples two numbers.
-Call that function to multiply any two numbers of your choice and log the answer in your console
+Call that function to multiply any two numbers of your choice and log the answer in your console \

-• In the same index.js file, create variables for your first name, last name, Stutern track, skills, favourite color, year of your country’s independence.
-Use these variables to form a sentence and log the sentence in the console.
+- In the same index.js file, create variables for your first name, last name, Stutern track, skills, favourite color, year of your country’s independence.
+Use these variables to form a sentence and log the sentence in the console.\

-• Push your work into a Github repository and submit the Github repository link in Citrone.
+- Push your work into a Github repository and submit the Github repository link in Citrone.